Frequently Asked Questions

 Tickets may be purchased online or at Ann O’Malley’s Irish Pub, 23 Orange Street, St. Augustine, FL 32084.

 If you have purchased a ticket and are not able to use it, you may give it to someone else.
 ALL TICKET SALES ARE NON-REFUNDABLE.

-No. Tickets for the Whiskey Tasting must be purchased separately at $45 each.
-Tickets for the Whiskey Tasting Event are only available online.
+No. Tickets for the Whiskey Tasting must be purchased separately at $50 each.
+Tickets for the Whiskey Tasting Event are only available online and seating is limited.

 Will tickets still be available for sale the days of the Festival?

 General Admission tickets for the Festival are available at the gates.
 However, VIP tickets have always sold out in advance, so purchase them early!

 What do I do if I lost my ticket or payment receipt or can’t print out my tickets?